7 Low-Key Networking Goldmines That Don’t Require Your VistaPrint Business Card

 You'd rather sing the "Baby Shark" song for your audition at American Idol.

 You’d rather become a Nun and join a covenant.

 Why do networking events matter when you want to stand out online —you ask?
 In a nutshell, online and offline endeavours should work in conjunction, as they reflect the brand you're building no matter the platform.

 When done effectively, it enhances your overall social presence.
 However, you'd be pressed to find one that doesn't bore you out of your moisturized skin.

-That said, these 7 networking activities are goldmines.
-And they also help you build relationships, gain clients and do good for the world minus the drag or the drain on your energy (even if you’re an introvert, extrovert or an ambivert...networking events are exhausting for all personality types).
+That said, try these 7 networking activities are goldmines.
+They also help you build relationships, gain clients and do good for the world minus the drag or the drain on your energy (even if you’re an introvert, extrovert or an ambivert...networking events are exhausting for all personality types).

 1. Join a Board

 This is a low-key goldmine for the simple fact; you're around the table with other business owners/company representatives in a meaningful and productive way.
 This is a real opportunity to be of value to valuable people and missions.